 New peasants in Devon pave the way to greener economy and healthier lifestyle.

 To say that these peasants are ignorant and uncultured is an understatement.
 They know nothing of the countryside: the flora, the fauna, the people and their traditions.
 They just want to party and carry on like they still live in the city.
-Even the older ones show no respect to those of us who have lived here all our lives.
+Even the older ones show no respect for those of us who have lived here all our lives.

 [Rural Life Magazine]